dondealban/14n121e/content/post/2017/08-29-learning-open-foris-tools-part-1/index.md

 ---
 Here's another suite of software tools that land change scientists and geospatial analysts should have in their toolbox: [Open Foris](http://www.openforis.org/home.html).

-The suite of Open Foris software tools for environmental monitoring.

 Open Foris is a set of free and open-source software tools designed to facilitate flexible and efficient data collection, analysis, and reporting for environmental monitoring such as forest inventories, climate change reporting, socio-economic surveys, biodiversity assessments, land use/cover change assessments, among others [1].
 This initiative, resulting from the collaborative efforts of numerous public and private institutions, is hosted by the Food and Agriculture Organisation of the United Nations.

 At the moment, I am specifically interested in learning [Collect Earth](http://www.openforis.org/tools/collect-earth.html), one of the Open Foris tools that enables data collection through the [Google Earth](https://www.google.com/earth/) interface, to streamline my image classification and analysis workflow in [Google Earth Engine](http://www.openforis.org/tools/collect-earth.html).
 Used in conjunction with [Collect](http://www.openforis.org/tools/collect.html), another tool for designing survey forms and managing survey data, bespoke data entry forms can be setup and streamlined with a user-friendly interface, say, for land use/cover change assessments.
 (Note that there are a few other tools included in the Open Foris suite such as [Collect Mobile](http://www.openforis.org/tools/collect-mobile.html), [Calc](http://www.openforis.org/tools/calc.html), and [Geospatial Toolkit](http://www.openforis.org/tools/geospatial-toolkit.html), which I have not yet explored but could still be useful and relevant in support of my research in the near future.)